CIS565-Fall-2014/Project3-Pathtracer/README.md

 but with other basic shape like sphere or cube is okay.)
 As I failed in adding the list of triangle to the member of "geom" and readable by CUDA.
 This can be solved by expanding my current global array of triangle to an array of triangle list.
 I should implement this in the near future.

 In order to load obj, speify the scene file as below.
 REMEMBER to include FULL PATH for the obj file, so that TinyObjLoader can correctly finds the file.
+I have two renders below, 166 and 437 triangle faces respectively, each took 40 minutes, and 80 minutes to render, which is still too slow for a renderer.
+In the future, I should implement Kd tree to speed up the rendering for polygonal meshes.

 OBJECT 5
 C:\Users\AppleDu\Documents\GitHub\Project3-Pathtracer\data\scenes\hexGem.obj